LITS Services FAQ: Fall 2020

 Special Collections is open between 10:00am and 4:00pm Monday through Friday.
 To schedule an appointment, email SpecColl@brynmawr.edu or call 610-526-6576.
 See the website for more information.

-When the College is in Level 1 operations, the Rare Book Room in Canaday will be open from 10am – 4pm Monday through Friday to allow community members to view the Children’s Book exhibition.
+When the College is in Level 1 operations, the Rare Book Room in Canaday is open from 10am – 4pm Monday through Friday to allow community members to view the Children’s Book exhibition.

 Visible Storage will be set up in the Canaday 2nd-floor gallery to allow contactless study of materials related to courses.